THE RISE OF SLOW TRAVELING

 Exchange Skills for What You Want

 Ok, we are stepping into influencer territory here but if you have a knack for photography, writing, or a really engaged niche audience on social media (even if it’s small) trade these services and build your portfolio while you travel!
-Maybe a local restaurant nearby has amazing food and service but shitty pictures online, or a bad website.
+Maybe a local restaurant nearby has amazing food and service but low-quality pictures online, or a poorly functioning website.
 Offer to take some pictures in exchange for a meal, or offer to rebuild their website in exchange for a week of meals.

 You can’t be shy when you’re traveling as this can help you cut down on travel costs, network, and open the door to new opportunities.